 Outreach and Programming

 Counseling Services often present workshops, trainings and educational programs on campus.
 In the past, topics have included stress management, how to help a troubled student, eating concerns, and assertive communication.
-For more information or to schedule a presentation, contact Counseling Services at 215-572-2967 or email Mary Alice DiFilippo at firstname.lastname@example.org
+For more information or to schedule a presentation, contact Counseling Services by phone at 215-572-2967 or email Mary Alice DiFilippo firstname.lastname@example.org

 NEW!
-Private relaxation room available to all students.
+Virtual relaxation room available here.

 Our fee for part-time undergraduate and graduate students is a flat fee of $30 per session after the first two free visits.